Many or all companies we feature compensate us. Compensation and editorial

 Loan repayment assistance programs

 Various loan repayment assistance programs, often provided by states, employers, or other organizations, offer financial support in repaying law school loans.
-These programs can apply to both federal and private loans, depending on the assistance the organization offers.
+These programs can apply to federal and private loans depending on the organization’s assistance.

-Each of these alternatives comes with its own set of considerations and may be more or less suitable depending on your individual circumstances.
-Taking the time to explore all options can help you find the approach that best supports your financial journey.
+Each alternative has its own considerations and may be more or less suitable depending on your circumstances.
+Exploring all options can help you find the approach that best supports your financial journey.

 Can I refinance while I’m still in law school?